The philosophical concept

 The question of the meaning of life is the most urgent of all questions.
 It is the philosophical question that concerns everyone.
 The answer we give to it springs from the conviction we acquire and need as an inner compass.
 (Max Lüscher)

-A pronounced interest in psychodiagnostics characterized Max Lusher even as a 16-year-old schoolboy.
-Due to his studies in physiognomics, he received special permission to attend lectures at the University of Basel.
-His scientific path led him via Ludwig Klages' science of expression to the anthropology of Paul Häberlin, whose lectures fascinated him as a student of philosophy and psychology.
-In addition, he studied applied psychology as well as clinical psychiatry with John E. Staehelin, which was also possible for a nonmedical doctor at the time.
-Besides Paul Häberlin, it was the philosophers Hermann Schmalenbach, Max Scheler and Hans Kunz who had a significant influence on his scientific development.
-Through them, he became familiar with phenomenology.
+Max Lusher developed a strong interest in psychodiagnostics as a 16-year-old student.
+Due to his studies in physiognomy, he received special permission to attend lectures at the University of Basel.
+His academic path led him via Ludwig Klages's Expression Science to the anthropology of Paul Häberlin, whose lectures fascinated him as a student of philosophy and psychology.
+He also studied applied psychology and clinical psychiatry under John E. Staehelin, which was also possible for a non-physician at the time.
+In addition to Paul Häberlin, the philosophers Hermann Schmalenbach, Max Scheler, and Hans Kunz significantly influenced his academic development.
+Through them, he became acquainted withphenomenology.

 Instead of investigating what everyone feels, anthropology should first try to understand the being for whom such sensations are possible.
-This is the only way to avoid an anthropomorphic infection of phenomenology.
-Max Lusher takes up this formidable problem.
-He did not claim to develop an entirely new philosophical-psychological theorem.
-He saw himself as a systematist.
+Only in this way can an anthropomorphic infection of phenomenology be avoided.
+Max Lusher addresses this enormous problem.
+He did not claim to develop a completely new philosophical-psychological theorem, but saw himself as a systematist.

 Categorical Psycho-Logic

-Starting from Häberlin, he developed a phenomenological anthropology whose basic categories are derived from the basic logical function of the subject-object relation.
-In this way, he fulfils his teacher's demand that anthropological psychology should not be founded empirically.
+Starting from Häberlin, he developed a phenomenological anthropology whose fundamental categories are derived from the basic logical function of the subject-object relation.
+In this way, he fulfills his teacher's demand that anthropological psychology should not be empirically founded.
 Lusher goes one step further by also deriving the phenomenal contents (Categorial Psycho-Logic).
-The Lusher cube, the model of psychic functions, represents the unity of functions in their interdependence.
+The Lusher cube, the model of psychological functions, represents the unity of functions in their interdependence.
 The relationality of all functions also makes it possible to represent the self-regulation of the psyche.
 In relation to the functional model, the Lusher cube, this means: All modes of experience and behavior can be categorically developed with the help of the Lusher cube.

 Literature: